 Understanding substantially different terms

-The terms of a financial liability are considered substantially different if the discounted present value of the cash flows under the new terms (including any fees paid net of any fees received, discounted using the original effective interest rate) is at least 10% different from the discounted present value of the remaining cash flows of the original financial liability.
-This should only include fees exchanged between the borrower and the lender (IFRS 9.B3.3.6).
+The terms of a financial liability are considered substantially different if the discounted present value of the cash flows under the new terms (discounted using the original effective interest rate) is at least 10% different from the discounted present value of the remaining cash flows of the original financial liability.
+This assessment includes any fees paid and received as part of the modification, but only those exchanged between the borrower and the lender (IFRS 9.B3.3.6).

 Example: Modification of a financial liability that does not result in a derecognition